 Transfer of Graduate Credits

 A limited amount of graduate work completed at a regionally accredited North American institution prior to, or after matriculation in the School of Graduate Studies at UND, may be applied toward a graduate degree at the University of North Dakota.
 Graduate work is considered for transfer only on an individual basis and only after the student has completed satisfactory work in residence at UND.
 Those transfer credits approved by the student’s advisory committee and the Dean of the School of Graduate Studies are included in the program of study for the UND graduate degree and only those transfer credits will be recorded on the UND transcript.
+Students requesting to transfer credits from an international institution will be required to provide a WES credential evaluation.

 The basic purpose of the transfer policies is to ensure that transferred work is of comparable content, level, timeliness, and quality to that which would be taken at UND and included on the program of study for the degree.
 The following policies are generally applicable to the acceptance of the graduate work for transfer to UND: